ETV Bharat / state

 3. J-K: Tribal Students Protest Against Jammu University Recruitment; Seek CM Omar Abdullah, LG Sinha's Intervention

-Srinagar: On the last day of the first session of the Jammu and Kashmir’s Legislative Assembly on November 8, Congress legislator Nizamuddin Bhat sought a review of the police verification process, highlighting the plight of individuals denied jobs and travel documents in the last five years in Kashmir.
+On the last day of the session on Nov.
+8, Congress legislator Nizamuddin Bhat sought a review of the police verification process, highlighting how people in the valley faced trouble in getting clearance for jobs or while seeking travel documents.

-One of the cases Bhat cited was that of Sobia Mushtaq, who is an orphan and postgraduate in Literature and was selected as a contractual lecturer in the J&K government’s education department for the last two consecutive years.
+One of the cases Bhat cited was of Sobia Mushtaq, an orphan and postgraduate in English Literature, who was selected as a contractual lecturer in the J&K government’s education department for two consecutive years but could not join as the police held up her verification.

 This stringent process has trapped many people, even those with no direct involvement in militancy, separatism or anti-state activities in Kashmir.